 What Is An Evolutionary Psychologist & What Do They Do?

-An evolutionary psychologist, like biologists, tries to understand humanity by examining specific traits that were passed on from our ancestors and how they have shaped our behavior today.
-This article will explain what evolutionary psychology is and how people are utilizing it to help us learn more about ourselves.
+An evolutionary psychologist, like a biologist, tries to understand humanity by examining specific traits that were passed on from our ancestors and how they have shaped our cognition and behavior today.
+They can then use that information to explain human thoughts, feelings, and actions that may have seemed entirely random before.
+This article will explain what evolutionary psychology is and how people can utilize it to learn more about themselves.

 What Is Evolutionary Psychology?

 Psychology has many different subfields and branches, such as social, clinical, and forensic, to name a few, and evolutionary psychology also belongs to this broad discipline.
 In general, psychology can be defined as the study of the human mind and behavior.
 Since this is non-specific, that's where different subfields become useful.

 For example, someone might specifically be interested in working with athletes and their mentality and choose to pursue sports psychology.
 Likewise, a forensic psychologist closely collaborates with the legal system and may work to understand criminal behavior.
 Evolutionary psychology is no exception, and this niche also has its own goals and focuses on certain factors.